Greetings Supporters and Potential Supporters.

 8. Begin doing family and community research on how your family have suffered and continued to suffer the crimes of the Maangamizi.
 Afrikans in the UK and Europe are organising towards establishing commissions of inquiry and local, national and international people’s tribunals to hold the governments of Britain, and Europe to account.
 Such evidence that you are able to gather are important so that we can arrive at a comprehensive assessment and a full picture of what our journeys and experiences of the Maangamizi have been.
 Each person and representative of families and communities have to become our own advocates and experts on our own situation and then we can bring all these experiences together as part of us becoming ‘reparations enforcers’ to hold to account all those who are continuing to profit from ill-gotten gains and are complicit in the perpetuation of the Maangamizi today.

-9. Host events including (consultation/dissemination of information and fundraising events) on the SMWeCGE petition goals such as the All-Party Parliamentary Commission of Inquiry for Truth & Reparatory Justice and the Ubuntukgotla – People’s International Tribunal for Global Justice.
+9. Host events including (consultation/dissemination of information and fundraising events) on the ‘Stop The Maangamizi!’Petition goals such as the All-Party Parliamentary Commission of Inquiry for Truth & Reparatory Justice (APPCITARJ) and the Ubuntukgotla – People’s International Tribunal for Global Justice (U-PITGJ).

-10. Assist people in developing, maintaining and monitoring relations with their publicly elected officials at local, national and international levels to ensure they are addressing issues in the SMWeCGE in the best interests of our Afrikan Heritage Communities and the ISMAR (International Social Movement for Afrikan Reparations).
+10. Assist people in developing, maintaining and monitoring relations with their publicly elected officials at local, national and international levels to ensure they are addressing issues in the SMWeCGEC in the best interests of our Afrikan Heritage Communities and the ISMAR.

 11. Amplify the diverse voices of various contingents of the ISMAR by promoting the broad range and diversity of people, communities and movements organising for reparatory justice throughout the world.